adsanderson/adamsanderson-blog/src/pages/blog/2020-08-02-split-test-with-shadow-traffic.md

 ### One way experience

-The traditional model is for a user to make a request through an interface, some logic to be run through and then a response to return.
+The traditional model is for a user to make a request through an interface, some logic to be run through and then a response to be returned to that user.
 While at the same time this interaction is being monitored by some tooling to make sure there are no issues, or potential issues.

 ![User making a request to a server and getting a response while the server is monitored](https://res.cloudinary.com/lazydayed/image/upload/v1596374270/blog/shadow-traffic.png)

-When the application requires an update to the logic, under this
+An update to the logic here would have the logic service replaced with the new version, and all users going to this server would reach the new logic.

 ### A/B or Split testing